L.A. Confidential (film): Pre-production

 To give his cast and crew points and counterpoints to capture Los Angeles in the 1950s, Hanson held a "mini-film festival", showing one film a week: The Bad and the Beautiful, because it epitomized the glamorous Hollywood look; In a Lonely Place, because it revealed the ugly underbelly of Hollywood glamor; Don Siegel's The Lineup and Private Hell 36, "for their lean and efficient style"; and Kiss Me Deadly, because it was "so rooted in the futuristic '50s: the atomic age."
 Hanson and the film's cinematographer Dante Spinotti studied Robert Frank's 1958 photographic book The Americans and felt that the influence of his work was in every aspect of the film's visuals.
 Spinotti wanted to compose the shots of the film as if he was using a still camera and suggested Hanson shoot the film in the Super 35 widescreen format with spherical lenses, which in Spinotti's opinion conveyed the feel of a still photo.

 Before filming took place, Hanson brought Crowe and Pearce to Los Angeles for two months to immerse them in the city and the time period.
-He also got them dialect coaches, showed them vintage police training films, and introduced them to real-life cops.
+He also got them dialect coaches, showed them vintage police training films, and introduced them to cops.
 Pearce found the contemporary police force had changed too much to be useful for research and disliked the police officer he rode along with because Pearce felt he was racist.
 He found the police films more valuable because "there was a real sort of stiffness, a woodenness about these people" that he felt Exley had as well.
-For six weeks, Crowe, Pearce, Hanson and Helgeland conducted rehearsals, which consisted of their discussing each scene in the script.
-As other actors were cast they would join in the rehearsals.
+For six weeks, Crowe, Pearce, Hanson and Helgeland conducted rehearsals in which they discussed each scene in the script.
+As other actors were cast, they joined the rehearsals.